 - Establishment of MoEF in 1985, The MoEF and the pollution control boards together form the regulatory and administrative core of the sector.

-- The National Green Tribunal Act, 2010– (NGT Act) The National Green Tribunal Act, 2010.
+The National Green Tribunal Act, 2010.
 It was enacted with the objective of the establishment of a national green tribunal for the effective disposal of cases related to environmental protection, conservation of forests, and other natural resources.

-Acts related to air
+Legislative Acts related to air

 The Air (Prevention and Control of Pollution) Amendment Act 1987, empowers the central and state pollution control boards to meet with grave emergencies of air pollution.

-Acts related to water
+Legislative Acts related to water

-- The Water Prevention and Control of Pollution Act of 1974 and amendment on 1988- the Act has been enacted to provide for the prevention and control of water pollution and to maintain or restore the wholesomeness of water in the country
+- The Water Prevention and Control of Pollution Act of 1974 and amendment in 1988- the Act has been enacted to provide for the prevention and control of water pollution and to maintain or restore the wholesomeness of water in the country

 - The Water (Prevention and Control of Pollution) Cess Act of 1977- The Act provided for the levy and collection of a cess on water consumed by persons operating and carrying on certain types of industrial activities.